sendyhalim/blog/content/posts/life/2025-04-06-what-is-wealth.md

 +++

 This is not a financial advice, please consult with your financial advisor before making any financial decisions.
 This is a living post and will be updated over-time, it's about my perception of wealth.
 The angle where and how I look at wealth and how to maintain it.
-I'm still far away from being wealthy, I'm grateful that I'm making progress towards it.
+I'm still far away from being wealthy in terms of ideal financial level, but I'm grateful that I'm making progress towards it and grateful that I have the other wealth components.

 ## What Is Wealth